Beauty is not purely pleasurable but it inspires engagement. I want my work to leave the viewer wondering, to spark inquiry into the imagery.

 •••

+Please inquire for pricing.
 Limited edition prints are made by the artist with fine art papers and archival inks.
 Editions are available in the numbers given for each series.
 Although sizes are given for older images/series, most sizes are variable.

 Many images also available for licensing, or custom printing/mounting.
 If you are purchasing for a collection or institution, an invoice will be shipped with your order.
 For individuals, all orders must be prepaid.